rsalmei/clearly/README.md

-        workers (Optional[str]): a pattern to filter workers to capture. ex.: 'service|priority' to filter names containing that negate_workers (bool): if True, finds workers that do not match criteria. params (Optional[bool]): if True shows args and kwargs in first/last state, doesn't show if False, and follows the successes and errors if None. default is None
+        workers (Optional[str]): a pattern to filter workers to capture. ex.: 'service|priority' to filter names containing that negate_workers (bool): if True, finds workers that do not match criteria.

         Display args:

+        params (Optional[bool]): if True shows args and kwargs in the first and last seen states, if False never shows, and if None follows the success and error arguments.
+            default is None
         success (bool): if True shows successful tasks' results. default is False
         error (bool): if True shows failed and retried tasks' tracebacks.